Brandin Cooks Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Cooks' 71 receiving yards per game in his four career matchups against the Titans are 3.5 more than his over/under for Sunday's game.
+- Cooks is averaging 71 receiving yards per game in four career matchups against the Titans, 3.5 more than his receiving yards prop bet over/under for Sunday's game (67.5).

 - Cooks, in four matchups, had a touchdown catch twice.
 And he had multiple TDs in one of those two games.